 Review summary: Canon 200D vs Fujifilm X-A5

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-A5?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.